mono/md-website/help/faq.md

 ### Under which license is MonoDevelop available?

-The MonoDevelop Core is licensed under the [LGPLv2](http://www.gnu.org/licenses/lgpl-2.1.html), though much of the code and addins are licensed under the MIT/X11 license.
+The MonoDevelop Core is licensed under the [LGPLv2](http://www.gnu.org/licenses/lgpl-2.1.html), though much of the code and add-ins are licensed under the MIT/X11 license.
 All the source code is available through the Subversion file repository.
 Read the [Download](/download/) page for directions on downloading the source.

 ### Why another IDE for GNOME?